Maserati Grecale Trofeo review: practical power and performance

 Living with the Maserati Grecale Trofeo

 I’m unsure the Macan comparisons are quite right.
-It’s bigger in every respect, literally and on paper.
+The Maserati is bigger in every respect, literally and on paper.
 There’s more space and more power.
 Yet it’s not quite as gargantuan as, say, a Range Rover Sport.
 Has Maserati pitched the Grecale, somehow, into its own niche category?

-Comparisons are inevitable, so much so that we’ve opened with them.
+Comparisons are inevitable; we’ve opened with them.
 The Grecale Trofeo is more engaging than a Range Rover Sport and cheaper than cars such as the Audi RSQ8 and Aston Martin DBX707.
 But it is a lot more expensive than a Macan or the recently finished Jaguar F Pace SVR.

 The interior is first class and everything feels robust.
 The press demonstrator ticked past 10,000 miles on my return from Blackburn (I went to Blackburn in it; I know where the good times are), which is positively ancient by press demonstrator standards.
 Yet the Maserati Grecale Trofeo was showing no signs of such age.